Dear journalists, before we embark on a journey along all too familiar landscapes, please read this.

 Q9.
 Is it true that the Dutch are a very generous population?

 - A3.
 Yes.
-We rank #6 on the World Giving Index.
-The Netherlands is #3 worldwide on giving money to charity.
+We consistently rank among the top 10 in the World Giving Index.
+Over the past 5 years, the Netherlands is #7 worldwide on giving money to charity.

 - U7.
 We don’t know.
 There are no comparable data on the amount donated to charity of countries around the world, let alone in Europe.